nextflow-io/nextflow/docs/process.rst

-                pipeline execution and ``false`` when pipeline execution is `resumed`). pattern         Specifies a `glob`_ file pattern that selects which files to publish from the overall set of output files. path            Specifies the directory where files need to be published. **Note**: the syntax ``publishDir '/some/dir'`` is a shortcut for ``publishDir path: '/some/dir'``.
+                pipeline execution and ``false`` when pipeline execution is `resumed`). pattern         Specifies a `glob`_ file pattern that selects which files to publish from the overall set of output files. path            Specifies the directory where files need to be published. **Note**: the syntax ``publishDir '/some/dir'`` is a shortcut for ``publishDir path: '/some/dir'``. saveAs          A closure which, given the name of the file being published, returns the actual file name or a full path where the file is required to be stored.
+                This can be used to rename or change the destination directory of the published files dynamically by using a custom strategy.
 =============== =================

 Table of publish modes: